Thermodynamics of the inhomogeneous perfect fluid LTB model: Modified Bekenstein-Hawking system: BASIC EQUATIONS IN THE INHOMOGENEOUS LTB MODEL

-with $x^a$ being the associated co-ordinates($x^0=t, x^1=r$).
-Here R=R(r,t) is the area radius of the spherical surface(a scalar field in the normal 2D space) and the curvature scalar f(r) classifies the space-time as follows:\\ a) bounded: $-1<f(r)<0$\\ b) marginally bounded: $f(r)=0$\\ c) unbounded: $f(r)>0$.\\ Now by introducing the mass function F(r,t) (related to the mass within the co-moving radius 'r')[20] as
+with $x^a$ being the associated co-ordinates ($x^0=t$, $x^1=r$).
+Here $R=R(r,t)$ is the areal radius of the spherical surface (a scalar field in the normal 2D space) and the curvature scalar $f(r)$ classifies the spacetime as bounded, marginally bounded, or unbounded according as $-1<f(r)<0$, $f(r)=0$, or $f(r)>0$.